-Tasmania is home to some of the most beautiful scenery in Australia and with its cooler climate and slow pace it is fitting that the states capital of Hobart has exceptionally well-kept colonial buildings and the picturesque Derwent River.
+Tasmania is home to some of the most beautiful scenery in Australia, with it’s colder climate and slow pace, the state’s capital of Hobart has exceptionally well-kept colonial buildings and the picturesque Derwent River.

-Whilst the colonial buildings and river views have always been home to those in Hobart it has only been recently that it has fully grown into its own skin and reached its potential.
+The colonial buildings and river views have always been home to those in Hobart; it has only recently fully grown into its skin and reached its potential.

-As it has developed into a more cosmopolitan city, Hobart’s cooler climate, abundance of water and rapidly developing culture have become attractive to travellers looking for a slow-paced area with excellent food and wine.
+As it has developed into a more cosmopolitan city, Hobart’s colder climate, and rapidly growing culture have become attractive to travellers looking for a slow-paced area with excellent food and wine.

-Because of this, there really hasn’t been a better time to make your trip across Bass Strait to Hobart.
+There hasn’t been a better time to cross the Bass Strait to Hobart!

-The downtown area, especially around Salamanca is a good place to eat out, with nice cafes and bars decked out in renovated sandstone buildings harking back to the cities beginnings.
+The downtown area, especially around Salamanca is an excellent place to eat out, with charming cafes and bars decked out in renovated sandstone buildings harking back to the cities beginnings.

 With a fantastic selection of food stalls, arts and crafts and the vibrant music all around the Salamanca Market is a great place to spend your afternoon.

-After checking out the market and dining at Battery Point it is time to explore a place we are certain will become a favourite haunt for those beer-loving backpackers, The Cascade Brewery.
-Australia’s oldest continuously operating brewery is just a short five minute drive from Hobart’s center.
+After checking out the market and dining at Battery Point, it is time to explore a place we are sure will become a favourite haunt for those beer-loving backpackers, The Cascade Brewery.
+Australia’s oldest continuously operating brewery is just a short five-minute drive from Hobart’s centre.